 From there, consider getting a secure ring box, where you can store your ring temporarily.

-However, this is not ideal for a security perspective.
+However, this is not ideal from a security perspective.

 A secure safe, like this best-seller from Amazon is ideal if you are heading out to the beach one day and want to be confident that leaving your ring at home is the right thing to do